psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ✅ Service flow documented
 - ✅ Memory bank initialized and updated for .NET 8 migration
 - ✅ Technical documentation updated to reflect .NET 8 requirements
+- ✅ PTT functionality documented in memory bank

 ## Next Development Priorities
 Current development priorities include:

+1. Testing the PTT functionality with various joystick and keyboard inputs
+2. Monitoring for any issues with the PTT state management system
+3. Adding more detailed logging for PTT state transitions
+4. Exploring potential improvements to input detection for edge cases
-1. Testing the enhanced service architecture with various flight scenarios
+5. Testing the enhanced service architecture with various flight scenarios
-2. Monitoring for any issues with the improved state management system
+6. Monitoring for any issues with the improved state management system
-3. Adding more detailed logging for service state transitions
+7. Adding more detailed logging for service state transitions
-4. Exploring potential improvements to error handling for edge cases
+8. Exploring potential improvements to error handling for edge cases
-5. Implementing automated testing for core components
+9. Implementing automated testing for core components
-6. Extending automation to cover push-back, de-ice, and gate selection services
+10. Extending automation to cover push-back, de-ice, and gate selection services
-7. Implementing performance metrics to monitor service response times
+11. Implementing performance metrics to monitor service response times
-8. Enhancing the event filtering system to reduce unnecessary UI updates
+12. Enhancing the event filtering system to reduce unnecessary UI updates
-9. Optimizing the monitoring interval for different types of datarefs based on criticality
+13. Optimizing the monitoring interval for different types of datarefs based on criticality
-10. Testing the simplified loadsheet generation process with various flight scenarios
+14. Testing the simplified loadsheet generation process with various flight scenarios
-11. Monitoring for any issues with Prosim's native loadsheet functionality
+15. Monitoring for any issues with Prosim's native loadsheet functionality
-12. Testing of the event aggregator system with various service scenarios
+16. Testing of the event aggregator system with various service scenarios
-13. Extending the event aggregator to cover more aspects of the application
+17. Extending the event aggregator to cover more aspects of the application
-14. Testing of the .NET 8 migration to ensure all functionality works as expected
+18. Testing of the .NET 8 migration to ensure all functionality works as expected
-15. Identifying additional Prosim datarefs that could benefit from the subscription system
+19. Identifying additional Prosim datarefs that could benefit from the subscription system
-16. Optimizing event publishing frequency for different types of events
+20. Optimizing event publishing frequency for different types of events
-17. Implementing event filtering to reduce unnecessary UI updates
+21. Implementing event filtering to reduce unnecessary UI updates
-18. Evaluating the performance impact of the event aggregator system under heavy load
+22. Evaluating the performance impact of the event aggregator system under heavy load
-19. Thorough testing of the .NET 8 migration
+23. Thorough testing of the .NET 8 migration
-20. Creating release notes for the recent updates
+24. Creating release notes for the recent updates
-21. Addressing known issues with FS2Crew compatibility
+25. Addressing known issues with FS2Crew compatibility
-22. Improving audio control persistence between sessions
+26. Improving audio control persistence between sessions
-23. Adding support for the "Extreme" passenger density setting
+27. Adding support for the "Extreme" passenger density setting
-24. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection
+28. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection

 ## Deployment Status
 The project is in a deployable state following the .NET 8 migration.
 The README will need to be updated to reflect the new .NET 8 runtime requirement before the next release.